rrishabhx/aws-iaas-cloud-classifier/projectNotes.md

 ### To-discuss
 1. Use one aws account for the entire project.
 2. Since we removed Controller from our design, now we don't need individual web server listening on App-tier instances.
 We just need a polling mechanism (i.e an infinite while loop) which will poll the SQS URL for new messages.
-This makes Bvya's work relatively easy at App tier.